Detection Chokepoints: Starting from Scratch

 Anchoring to an invariant isn’t only about durability: it’s about who pays.
 A detection pinned to a tool is a free reset for the attacker: rename it, recompile it, swap the whole framework, and your rule is dead at no cost to them.
 A detection pinned to the step they can’t skip makes every evasion attempt cost real engineering time.
 Time is money on both sides of this, and the whole game is to spend theirs instead of yours.

-That trade gets more lopsided every year, because the offense keeps getting cheaper and faster.
+The speed to develop more tradecraft at a higher velocity increases each year, even more so now with the wide adoption of LLMs.
 The 2020 ransomware chain was a manual, roughly 10–14-day affair: break in, run discovery, dump credentials, escalate, move laterally, then deploy.
 The 2025 version is broker-enabled and squeezed to under 48 hours, with whole phases (discovery, recon, often privilege escalation) skipped because someone else already did them.
 Mandiant’s M-Trends 2025 shows the same thing in aggregate: median dwell time has fallen year over year.
-You have far less window to catch an intrusion, so the detection had better sit on something that’s always present, not on a name you’d need luck to recognize in time.
+Palo Alto’s 2026 Unit 42 Global Incident Response Report puts a number on the sharp end of that curve: the fastest quartile of intrusions went from initial compromise to data theft in 285 minutes in 2024, and just 72 minutes in 2025.
+You have a shorter window to catch an intrusion, so the detection needs to be located where a threat actor needs to make contact with the environment in order to progress to their objective.

-A chokepoint is where you flip that math.
-Because unrelated threats overlap on the same invariant steps, one detection placed there covers many actors at once, and one log source ends up catching many techniques: you pay the engineering cost once, on the part that can’t change, instead of re-paying it for every renamed tool.
+When focusing on chokepoints, unrelated threats naturally overlap on the same invariant steps.
+One detection placed there covers many actors at once, and one log source ends up catching many techniques: you pay the engineering cost once, on the part that can’t change, instead of re-paying it for every renamed tool.
 And because you’re reasoning about what has to be true for the technique to work, you can usually see the next variation coming before it even has a name.

 That’s the bet the whole project makes: when the tooling rotates and the TTPs evolve, the chokepoint remains.